 In a problem-free eye, an experienced surgeon can complete this operation in as little as 15 minutes.
 However, time is not everything, because it is a very complex and demanding operation, sometimes it is necessary not to rush.
 Surgery may be prolonged in cases such as non-enlarging pupils, poor patient compliance, and device malfunctions.

 Remember that it takes a few seconds for a plane to land, but this is an unmistakable phase that requires a very high concentration of pilots and everything to go well.
 Although the duration is short, cataract surgery is a difficult-to-learn surgery among all surgeries in which the stress is most intense and requires the full concentration of the doctor.

-In the light of the information we have explained above, in order to have a successful cataract surgery and to minimize the risks, an experienced surgeon, meticulous preoperative lens power measurements, a well-equipped operating room, adequate use of drugs to prevent damage to the eye, regardless of the cost, and a quality lens are needed.
+In light of the information we have explained above, to have successful cataract surgery and to minimize the risks, an experienced surgeon, meticulous preoperative lens power measurements, a well-equipped operating room, and adequate use of drugs to prevent damage to the eye, regardless of the cost, and a quality lens are needed.